• HOME

 In other news?

 The rest of 2021 will be fairly busy for me.
-As well as managing sales through my Shop, Etsy and Amazon Stores, I still tattoo part time and have several projects such as full sleeves yet to complete.
+As well as managing sales through my Shop and Amazon Stores, I still tattoo part time and have several projects such as full sleeves yet to complete.
 And of course I hope to get back to working on my card game project 'Total Blast'.
 Around 70% of the core game artwork is complete.
 The main hurdles have been passed for that one so I'm looking forward to continuing with it.

 On a personal level, I'm hoping to get in some more rock climbing, board gaming and making time to hang out with friends and family.